piglatiao/Jailbreaks/Anthropic/Claude 4/README.md

 ## Sonnet - Perplexity Beta
 In progress, possibly even less stable.
 Same usage as above.

-## claude.ai Project Instructions EARLY ALPHA, HIGHLY UNSTABLE
+## claude.ai Project Instructions 0.1.0 beta version, highly unstable
 I welcome clear, useful feedback.
 But if you @ me with "doesnt work" and nothing else, I'm deffo blocking you omg

 ### How to use